Sally Brice-O'Hara

 Vice Admiral Sally Brice-O'Hara (born c.
-1953) is an American woman who was the 27th Vice-Commandant of the U.S. Coast Guard.
+1953) is an American retired coast guardsman who was the 27th vice-commandant of the U.S. Coast Guard.

 Education

 Brice-O'Hara attended Annapolis High School where one of her classmates was Bill Belichick.
 She graduated from Goucher College, where she earned a Bachelor of Arts degree in sociology in 1974.
 Brice-O'Hara received her Coast Guard commission from Officer Candidate School 1975.
 She received a Master of Arts degree in public administration from Harvard University, John F. Kennedy School of Government, and a Master of Science degree in national security strategy from the National War College.

 Career

 Her previous flag officer assignments include: